Breathlessness vs. Oxygen Saturation With COPD: Understanding the Difference

 Short of breath vs. hypoxic

-Obviously, various disease processes, such as COPD or heart disease, can affect all three of those factors.
-In fact, COPD's lung damage, along with possible cardiac complications, definitely can impact all three of these.
-Medication, supplemental oxygen and exercise may result in some improvements.
+Many disease processes, such as COPD or heart disease, can affect this process.
+Medication, supplemental oxygen, and exercise may result in some improvements.

 Feeling breathless

-Being short of breath, or breathless, can result from a number of factors.
-Although this is a frequent symptom of COPD, not everyone who feels short of breath has COPD.
-Besides lung damage or airway inflammation (such as with asthma), here are a few other factors to be aware of:1,2
+Being short of breath, or breathless, can result from several factors.
+Yes, this is a frequent symptom of COPD.
+But not everyone who feels short of breath has COPD.
+Besides lung damage or airway inflammation (such as with asthma), here are a few other factors to be aware of:1,4

 It's important to understand, though, that feeling breathless does not always mean that you are hypoxic.